 The bestselling gas grill by Char-Broil costs under $160 and yet is a sturdily built and efficient appliance.

 It has 280 square inches of cooking space.
-The grates are porcelain-coated to prevent the food from sticking on them and to ensure their longevity and ease of cleaning.
+The grates are porcelain-coated to prevent the food from sticking to them and to ensure their longevity and ease of cleaning.
 The cooking area is 20 inches wide and 14 inches deep and can fit up to 12 burgers at a time.

 There are two in-line stainless steel main burners delivering 2,000 BTUs and a side burner that produces 8,000 BTUs.
 The side burner is perfect for cooking and warming sides and sauces while cooking the main dish.